cheriansasha/cheriansasha/README.md

 # 💫 About Me:
-I'm currently working reviewing technical programming concepts in Python and LeetCode problems (gotta prep for those tech interviews :) ). <br><br><br>I have a variety of tech interests that I want to pursue in my next coding project.
-Some of these interests are cloud computing, database management systems, and creating chatbots + other AI-powered projects! <br><br>I have played badminton for 8 years and have competed in 20+ tournaments during my time in college!
+:microscope: I'm currently working reviewing technical programming concepts in Python and LeetCode problems (gotta prep for those tech interviews :) ). <br>:seedling: I have a variety of tech interests that I want to pursue in my next coding project.
+Some of these interests are cloud computing, database management systems, and creating chatbots + other AI-powered projects! <br>:zap: I have played badminton for 8 years and have competed in 20+ tournaments during my time in college!

 ## 🌐 Socials: